 George & Lucky Cole

-George had also became a great friend of photography legend, Lucky Cole, an everglades photographer who caters and specializes in natural nudes since the 1970s.
+George had also became a good friend of photography legend, Lucky Cole, an everglades photographer who caters and specializes in natural nudes since the 1970s.
 The bond between Lucky and George goes back years and can never be tarnished because they are and will always be brothers at heart.
 The love, respect and mutual admiration they have for one another is deep and is truly a solid bond.

 George & Fahad Asmat